 Undergrad Faculty Mentors, Invaluable Bonds, & Entrepreneurial Success

 It’s no secret that Boston University offers a robust array of resources to budding entrepreneurs–providing an especially unique opportunity for undergraduate innovators who, at BU School of Management, are immersed in business education from day one.
-Young entrepreneurs find support through the University’s Entrepreneurship Center and the School of Management’s award-winning undergraduate Cross-Functional Core*, a combination of courses focused on entrepreneurship and product development.
+Young entrepreneurs find support through the University’s Institute for Technology Entrepreneurship & Commercialization (ITEC) and the School of Management’s award-winning undergraduate Cross-Functional Core*, a combination of courses focused on entrepreneurship and product development.

 But what makes these assets truly unique, according to students and alumni, is not the accolades they’ve won or generous funding they make available–or even the rare combination of resources they incorporate thanks to the University’s broad community, encompassing the Schools of Medicine, Engineering, Communications, and Arts & Sciences, among others.
 It’s the School of Management faculty championing these initiatives, whom students and alumni consistently credit with being invaluable career-shapers and lasting supporters.

 Here’s a sampling of what both rising and established young entrepreneurs say about bonds they have built with Boston University faculty–and how these bonds have deeply influenced their motivation and success:

 Ralph Shao (BSBA ’09, Finance, Entrepreneurship, and International Management; and BA ’09, International Relations) & Dave Bisceglia (BSBA ’09, Entrepreneurship and Marketing)

 Founders, The Tap Lab social mobile gaming company and Mass High Tech